rocicorp/replicache/README.md

 - We recommend [enabling console persistence](https://stackoverflow.com/questions/5327955/how-to-make-google-chrome-javascript-console-persistent) while developing replicache-enabled apps to make debugging easier.
 - Remember that data changes can happen "underneath" you and cause `subscribe()` to re-fire at any time.
 These changes can come from the server or from a different tab.
 If your UI is not reactive (driven solely by the data model) you need to take extra steps to ensure the UI is in sync with the data.

+## Versioning

+We use strict semantic versioning.
+We will not make any backwards incompatible changes without a major revision change.
+We will try to minimize the number of backwards incompatible change but we are still in the early days so the major version number is going to grow.

 ## 🚀 Next Steps

 That's it!
 You've built a fully-functioning offline-first todo app against our sample backend.
 What will you do next?